1913 Shrewsbury by-election: Result

 Polling took place on 22 April, and Butler Lloyd held the seat with a slightly increased majority of 685 votes (16.6% of the total).

 Aftermath

 Butler Lloyd held the seat for nine years.
-The parliamentary borough of Shrewsbury was abolished at the 1918 general election, but was replaced by a larger county division of the same, where Butler Lloyd was re-elected.
+The parliamentary borough of Shrewsbury was abolished at the 1918 general election, but was replaced by a larger county division of the same name, where Butler Lloyd was re-elected.
 He retired from the House of Commons at the 1922 general election.